-I've heard of deals not closing because of Kitec which seems a bit much especially considering it was a condo.
+I've heard of deals not closing because of Kitec which seems a bit over the top considering it was in a condo.
 There are plumbing leaks, overflowing toilets and all that wonderful stuff happening every day in condos in this city.

 You're more likely to have one of those mesh pipes under your sink burst and create a mess than to have Kitec do the same.
 Those mesh pipes are supposed to be replaced every 5 years and nobody does it.

 The presence of Kitec should be, at the most, a bargaining chip in negotiations.
 With estimates to replace the piping coming in at $5,000 to $6,500 for one-bedroom units to $8,000 to $10,500 for two-bedroom and larger suites it's not an expensive fix.
 It's also a great excuse to get a home inspection too.

 Of course.
 You should be concerned but you don't need to panic.
 Kitec is more prone to premature failure than, say, copper piping.
-It's by no means a ticking timebomb like the agent on the phone seemed to believe.
+It's by no means a ticking timebomb like some people think.

 Ideally, it should be replaced because admittedly, it did not live up to the manufacturer's claims.